 William "Bill" Arnold

-His involvement with grassroots AIDS work has included roles from Board Chair and Board Member, to “Buddy” to AIDS Educator, Community Outreach Director, & pre & post test HIV Counselor.
+His involvement with grassroots HIV/AIDS work has included roles from Board Chair and Board Member, to Buddy to AIDS Educator, Community Outreach Director, & pre & post test HIV Counselor.
 Arnold has testified on HIV/AIDS issues before several county legislatures, the New York State Assembly and the United States Congress on numerous occasions.
 In addition, Arnold has been active in global AIDS activities as Secretary/Treasurer of AIDSETI (AIDS Empowerment and Treatment International).
 He also serves on the Fair Pricing Coalition.

 Elmer L. Cerano